Mazyod/MJAutoComplete/README.md

 ##### SELECTING AN AUTOCOMPLETE OPTION

 At this point, the user either enters a character that hides the autoComplete table, such as a whitespace, or they select an AutoComplete option (or they exit the app, or the app crashes, or...).
 If they select an option, the only required `MJAutoCompleteManagerDelegate` method is called, which is `-[autoCompleteManager:shouldUpdateToText:]`.
 The implementation of this method is typically to set the string passed by the manager as the new string of the component the user was typing in.

-## How To Use

-+ Get the repo in whichever way you like.
-I endorse submodules, but you are free to use whatever you like.
-+ Add the `MJAutoComplete` folder located inside the repo into your project.
-+ Write some code!!
-	- `#import "MJAutoCompleteManager.h"`
-	- Instantiate an instance of the manager, and assign the delegate and the optional dataSource.
-	- The delegate must implement one of the `shouldUpdateText` methods from the protocol.
-	- Instantiate a few `MJAutoCompleteTriggers` with a delimiter and a list of items (for testing).
-	- Add the triggers to the `MJAutoCompleteManager` instance.
-	- When you have the container view for the AutoComplete component ready, assign the `MJAutoCompleteManager`'s `container` property to that container.
-	- Finally, send the string you want to process using `-[MJAutoCompleteManager processString:]`!

 ## Gotchas *IMPORTANT!*